scientific-python/spatch/docs/source/api/for_users.rst

 In general, the main interaction with spatch will be to modify dispatching behavior.
-We expect further inspection and modification API to be added int he future.
+We expect further inspection and modification API to be added in the future.

 Modifying and tracing dispatching
 ---------------------------------